-Criteria for determining community engagement and outreach costs eligible for TCC funds can be found in the TCC program guidelines, Appendix B. Implementation of the Event Coordination category of the CEP, at a minimum, must align with the activities and tasks outlined in the final CEP (Appendix A), TCC guidelines (Appendix B), and the Master Grant Agreement (Appendix C).
+Implementation of the above projects, at a minimum, must align with the activities and tasks outlined in the Master Grant Agreement (Appendix C) and TCC guidelines (Appendix B).

-Agencies must demonstrate a commitment to diversity and inclusion of all stakeholders, activities to inform and solicit community stakeholder input, and to engage community stakeholders throughout the implementation of the CEP.
-Agencies must demonstrate the use of inclusive and meaningful engagement methods that will address the barriers to participation as identified in the CEP.
-Agency must be familiar with the TCC Guidelines (Appendix B), Master Grant Agreement between the Strategic Growth Council and the City of Fresno (Appendix C), Memorandum of Understanding between the City of Fresno and each Project Partner (Appendix D); and Transform Fresno Community Area (Appendix E).
+Agencies must demonstrate a commitment to diversity and inclusion of all stakeholders, activities to inform and solicit community stakeholder input, and to engage community stakeholders throughout the implementation of each project.
+Agencies must be familiar with the TCC Guidelines (Appendix B), Master Grant Agreement between the Strategic

+Growth Council and the City of Fresno (Appendix C), Memorandum of Understanding between the City of Fresno and each Project Partner (Appendix D); and the Transform Fresno Project Area (Appendix E).

-The Scope of Services for Event Coordination is taken directly from the final Community Engagement Plan:
+The Scope of Services and Budget (Appendix A) is taken directly from the Master Grant Agreement and is as follows: